Heatblur-Simulations/f-4e-manual/src/general.rst

 Found in the front cockpit, the Radar Altimeter has a functional range of 0 to 5000 feet above ground level.
 The radar altimeter functions from 0 to 30 degrees in bank angle, or 0 to 35 degrees angle in pitch.
 The dial scale reads from 0 to 100 feet, and the system includes a red low altitude warning light that illuminates when the aircraft is detected below a pilot-set altitude.

 Activation and setting of the radar altimeter warning height is done with the same knob; turning the knob clockwise initially activates the indicator, removing the displayed OFF flag; continuing to rotate the knob moves the reference marker that will determine the altitude which triggers the low altitude warning.
-Should power or signal be lost, the OFF flag will return- the indicator will present the last altitude detected above ground level at the time of this occurring.
+A self-test, initiated by pressing the function control switch, shows 35 +-15 feet.
+Above 5000 feet or with unreliable signals, the pointer hides behind a mask, showing the OFF flag.
+The OFF appears also when power is lost- the indicator will then present the last altitude detected above ground level at the time of this occurring.

 Turn and Slip Indicators
 ========================